ksramalakshmi/GazeGuided_Wheelchair/README.md

 # ParalyticAssistant
 Designed a gaze-guided bluetooth enabled wheelchair, and an android application for remote control.
 A technical aid to paralysis affected patients.
+The wheelchair is also extended to have additional features like entertainment hub, SOS, SMS, call facilities and is expected to have fall detection also integrated.
+A robot with a simple chassis, bluetooth module, motor drivers and arduino board, is simulated as a wheelchair and the project is implemented to demonstrate the application of various features on the same.
+Project presented in RoboFest Hackathon, organised by IEEE RAS PESU.